-Do you want to buy a whole or half of a cow?
-Devine Gardens ask $3.75 per pound hanging weight (does not include processing approx. $700.00 additional for a whole) Hanging weight averages 500 pounds.
-Plan on 65% (roughly 300 pounds) of beef.
-That figure includes bone-in steaks and roasts.
+Do you want to buy a whole, half or quarter of a cow?
+Devine Gardens ask $5.40 per pound hanging weight for whole and half cows.
+That includes standard processing.
+Hanging weight averages 500 pounds.
+For a whole cow plan on 67% (roughly 335 pounds) of beef.
+That figure includes some bone-in steaks and roasts.
 It does not include soup bones (approx. 30#) and organ meat (approx.15#).
-300 pounds of beef would take approx. 10 cubic feet of freezer space.
+335 pounds of beef would take approx. 10 cubic feet of freezer space.

 We ask for a 25% non-refundable deposit.

 To decide what cuts you want, it will be helpful to think about what beef dishes you like to eat.
 Also, think about how many servings you would like.
 Keep in mind how many people in your family and if you like leftovers or not.
 Some people eat a lot and others don't.
 Do people go back for seconds?
 How many hamburgers do they eat at a meal?
 People who are physically active easily eat 2 burgers.
 I get 3 burgers to the pound.
 Does that sound about right, or do you like them bigger or smaller?